artszew/Metody-numeryczne/README.md

-Implementacja wybranych metod numerycznych:
+Implementation of selected numerical methods:

-- Zadanie 1 - wyznaczanie miejsca zerowego metodą bisekcji i wyznaczania minimum funkcji metodą złotego podziału.
+- Assignment 1 - determining the zero point by bisection and determining the minimum of the function by the golden ratio method.

-- Zadanie 2 - rozwiązywanie N równań liniowych z N niewiadomymi metodą eliminacji Gaussa-Jordana.
+- Assignment 2 - solving N linear equations with N unknowns by the Gauss-Jordan elimination method.

-- Zadanie 3 - interpolacja metodą Newtona na węzłach Czebyszewa.
+- Assignment 3 - interpolation by Newton's method on Chebyshev nodes.

-- Zadanie 4 - całkowanie numeryczne metodą Newtona-Cotesa i Gaussa.
+- Assignment 4 - numerical integration by Newton-Cotes and Gauss methods.

-- Zadanie 5 - aproksymacja wielomianowa na węzłąch Legendre'a.
+- Assignment 5 - polynomial approximation on Legendre nodes.

-Ogólne wymagania dotyczące implementacji:
+General implementation requirements:
-- Do obliczania wartości wielomianów programy wykorzystują schemat Hornera.
+- To calculate the values ​​of polynomials, programs use the Horner scheme.
-- Programy nie korzystają z funkcji pow() do podnoszenia podstawy do potęgi całkowitej, podobnie nie wykorzystują instrukcji goto, break i continue.
+- Programs do not use the pow() function to raise the base to an integer power, similarly they do not use the goto, break and continue instructions.
-- Programy nie korzystają z algorytmów rekurencyjnych, tylko iteracyjnych.
+- Programs do not use recursive algorithms, only iterative ones.
-- Stworzony program powinien być podzielony na wiele plików źródłowych, żaden program nie powiela niepotrzebnie kilka razy tej samej funkcji.
-(Od drugiego zadania kod zaczęto pisać w jupiterze, którego poszczególne komórki kodu można odczytywać jako osobne pliki.)
+- The created program should be divided into many source files, no program duplicates the same function several times unnecessarily.
+(From the second task, the code was written in Jupiter, whose individual code cells can be read as separate files.)

-Szczegółowe wymagania do konkretnych zadań są opisane w plikach README w poszczególnych folderach.
+Detailed requirements for specific assignments are described in README files in individual folders.